 Undergraduate Transcript Requirement

 The School of Law requires that all students hold a baccalaureate degree before matriculation at Santa Clara.
 Newly admitted students must have their undergraduate college or university forward an official transcript showing the date the degree was conferred, directly to the Law Admissions Office.
-We must receive the transcript no later than the first day of orientation or you will be at risk of being administratively withdrawn from the School of Law.
-Students who fail to resolve an outstanding transcript issue by October 1 will be administratively withdrawn from the School of Law, and will be responsible for all tuition due as a result of the withdrawal.
+Absent extraordinary circumstances, we must receive the transcript no later than the first day of orientation.
+Students who fail to resolve an outstanding transcript issue by October 1 may complete the fall semester, but will not be eligible to register for the Spring semester and will be responsible for all tuition due as a result of the withdrawal at the end of the fall semester.
 Note that students who are administratively withdrawn will have their scholarship offers rescinded, and their federal aid subject to Return to Title IV calculations, which could result in an outstanding tuition balance.

 Regular and punctual class attendance is required of all students in all classes.
 Individual faculty members may utilize class attendance and punctuality in assessing grades or granting credit for a course.